KatJK/Community-Engagement-Playbook/Purpose-and-Scope.md

 # 1. **Define the purpose and scope of stakeholder participation**
 Begin by determining what you hope to achieve by public participation.
 Generally, cities are interested in getting data and information in the hands of residents, who can use it to [stay informed](http://gis.aurora-il.org/myplace/) and make decisions.
 In addition to consuming the data, residents can create [tools of their own](http://votedenton.org/) to solve civic problems once the data is made available.
+The

-GovEx has identified three such purposes:
+> GovEx has identified four purposes that cities may wish to engage the public:
 * Public interacts and engages with data apps and visualization tools
 * Public creates innovative tools from raw data
 * Public co-produced policy and open data prioritization with the city